 These natural treats are made with deboned rabbit meat as the first ingredient.
 The protein-rich meat is combined with sweet potato for a grain-free, soft training treat.
 The treats have omega fatty acids that promote coat and skin health.
 These treats only contain natural ingredients and are free of artificial preservatives, flavors, and colors.
 They're also cooked in the U.S. in facilities that adhere to strict FDA guidelines.
 The chewy, star-shaped treats don't contain any soy, corn, or wheat.

 Looking to switch up your dog's training treats?
 These soft morsels combine chicken with natural apple and banana flavors.
 Chicken is listed as the number one ingredient, followed by chicken liver and chicken meal.
 Produced in the U.S., the treats don't contain any soy products or gluten.
 The 1-inch squares are 8.1 calories each and can easily be broken into smaller pieces while training.
-YappleNanas are currently sold in a 1-pack, 2-pack, or 4-pack on Amazon.

 If you need a soft and easily spreadable treat, this bacon and cheese-flavored paste can be fed directly to your dog or smeared on a lick mat to reward them for a job well done.
 The easy-to-use canister has a nozzle for controlling how much treat is released at a time, similar to whipped cream.
-The highly-digestible paste can also be used for filling classic KONG toys, which are great for crate training dogs and puppies.
+The highly-digestible paste can also be used for filling classic KONG toys, which are great for crate-training dogs and puppies.
 The treat does not require refrigeration, making it easy to use at home or on the go, and is free of trans fats.
 The suggested serving size is 1 teaspoon, which contains 15 calories.

 These single-ingredient training treats are made of 100% freeze-dried raw chicken hearts.
 Produced in the U.S., the treats are naturally gluten- and grain-free.
 The morsels are ideal for use when training dogs who have food sensitivities to certain ingredients or proteins.
 They have a strong, meaty scent that's attractive to many dogs.
 These freeze-dried raw treats contain natural oils and omega fatty acids, which support dogs' coat and skin health.
 Plus, natural enzymes and raw ground bone ingredients help to clean your pup's teeth and gums.
 While treat sizes vary, each ounce contains 119 calories.

 These bacon-flavored treats have pork liver listed as the number one ingredient and don't include soy, BHA, corn, or BHT.
-These treats are small, soft, and ideal to use when training dogs of all sizes.
+These treats are small, soft, and ideal for training dogs of all sizes.
 With only 3 calories per treat, they're suitable to use as a reward for training repetitions.
 They can also be broken up into even smaller treats if your dog is on a diet.
 The treats are manufactured in the U.S. and have a yummy bacon flavor.
 They come in a resealable, 1-pound package for keeping the treats fresh in between training sessions.

 These soft salmon training treats have less than 4 calories each and can be broken down into even smaller pieces for your dog without crumbling.
 The moist, B-shaped treats don't have any artificial flavors or preservatives and are made without gluten or grain.
 They're made in the U.S. using wild-caught Alaskan salmon, which is listed as the first ingredient.
 Unlike other salmon-flavored treats, the Bixbi Pocket Trainers aren't super smelly and off-putting to humans.
 If your pup isn't a fan of salmon, the treats are also sold in bacon, chicken, and peanut butter flavors.